-Introducing the Global X Blockchain ETF (BKCH)Listen
+Introducing the Global X Blockchain ETF (BKCH)Preview

 On July 14th, 2021, we listed the Global X Blockchain ETF (BKCH) on Nasdaq.
 BKCH seeks to invest in companies that are well-positioned to benefit from further advances in the field of blockchain technology.
 Specifically, the strategy seeks to include companies in Digital Asset Mining, Blockchain & Digital Asset Transactions, Blockchain Applications, Blockchain & Digital Asset Hardware, and Blockchain & Digital Asset Integration.

 - Blockchain technology is a distributed approach to collecting and maintain records, allowing for higher degrees of accuracy, transparency, security, and immutability than centralized approaches.